ghofrani85/ghofrani85.github.io/_pages/about.md

 Thesis Supervision
 ------
 I have always topics for diplom, master and bachelor theses.
-Please look [hier](https://www.htw-dresden.de/hochschule/fakultaeten/info-math/forschung/smart-production-systems/themen-fuer-abschlussarbeiten)
+You find them in the [webpage of our institut](https://www.htw-dresden.de/hochschule/fakultaeten/info-math/forschung/smart-production-systems/themen-fuer-abschlussarbeiten)